 OWC Thunderbolt Cable Included

 OWC Thunderbolt Pro Dock comes with a certified 0.7M OWC Thunderbolt Cable.
 But if your workflow demands a different length to make the connection, OWC Thunderbolt (USB-C) Cables are the perfect choice.

 Disconnect in One Click

 Safely disconnect multiple drives in a single click.
 OWC Dock Ejector was designed by OWC hardware and software engineers to ensure all data is written before disconnection, saving time and protecting against data loss.
 It makes losing your hard-earned work a thing of the past.

 Active workspaces expose gear to unexpected bumps and shoves.
-OWC ClingOn custom cable stabilizers (sold separately) screw into the OWC Dock or OWC Drive housing to reduce – if not completely eliminate – cable strain on Thunderbolt and USB-C connections so you can work with confidence even in the highest foot traffic environments.
+OWC ClingOn custom cable stabilizers (available separately) screw into the OWC Dock or OWC Drive housing to reduce – if not completely eliminate – cable strain on Thunderbolt and USB-C connections so you can work with confidence even in the highest foot traffic environments.

 OWC, Trusted by Pros & Enthusiasts the World Over